Amourspirit/python-kwargshelper/docs/source/usage/Decorator/AcceptedTypes.rst

     >>> print(sum_num(1.3, 44.556, 10, 22, 45, 7.88))
     130.736
     >>> print(sum_num(1, 44.556, 10, 22, 45, 7.88))
-    TypeError: Arg in 1st position of is expected to be of '<class 'float'>' but got 'int' AcceptedTypes decorator error.
+    TypeError: Arg in 1st position of is expected to be of 'float' but got 'int'.
+    AcceptedTypes decorator error.
     >>> print(sum_num(1.3, 44.556, 10, 22, 45, 7.88, "77"))
-    TypeError: Arg in 3rd position of is expected to be of '(<class 'float'>, <class 'int'>)' but got 'str' AcceptedTypes decorator error.
+    TypeError: Arg in 7th position of is expected to be of 'float' or 'int' but got 'str'.
+    AcceptedTypes decorator error.

 Combined Decorators